porcinus/FreeplayBatteryDaemon/README.md

 ### Overlay ADC settings are good but battery voltage is a little off
 Sometime ADC chip report a little wrong value because of input impedance or capacitance.
 To correct this, use '-adcoffset', this argument allow a positive or a negative voltage correction directly apply to the computed battery voltage.

+### LC709203F report wrong RSOC
+Because of HG−CVR algorithm, if there is some impedance on the line, the battery considered as having a huge wear.
+Fully charged battery is okay but battery drop to 0% at 3.50v for example.
+To correct this, use '-rsocextend', please note that this way can limit the lower or higher value or both.